gotthardp/lorawan-server/doc/Server.md

 ## Servers

-The list shows a single line describing the current server instance:
+The list shows a single line describing the current server instance, or multiple lines describing the [Cluster](Cluster.md) nodes.
+For each it shows:
- - **Name** of the cluster node, which is useful for [debugging](Development.md#debugging)
+ - **Name** of the server node, which is useful for [debugging](Development.md#debugging)
  - **Version** of the server
  - **Free Memory** and **Free Disk**
  - **Alerts** that may need your attention: